prof-rossetti/intro-to-python/notes/python/packages/sendgrid.md

 > NOTE: some students have reported that yahoo-issued, university-issued, and work-issued email addresses may be less likely to work.
 So if you run into issues with these kinds of addresses, perhaps try a Gmail address.

-Moving forward we will reference this single sender address as the `SENDER_ADDRESS`.
+Moving forward we will reference this single sender address as the `SENDGRID_SENDER_ADDRESS`.

 Finally, [create a SendGrid API Key](https://app.sendgrid.com/settings/api_keys) with "full access" permissions (i.e. the `SENDGRID_API_KEY`).